Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 - The Address divition tells the user where the dog groomers premises are located.
 - The Contact us divition gives the user the contact information to the company.
 - This section is surrounded the same way as the first section to make the website feel coherent.
-- Used icons from Font awesome to make the headings in this section
+- Used icons from Font awesome to make the headings in this section more clear and playful

 ![Screenshot of the about us, our services, address and contact us](https://user-images.githubusercontent.com/129947589/240256588-26c75357-d96e-4ec0-a9c2-1dd2c5d8ec70.png)
 ## Footer section
 - The footer section have the same background image as the logo to keep the website coherent.
 - The footer contains clickable social media links for the user to find the company on facebook, tiktok, instagram and youtube.

 ![Screenshot of the footer section with social media links](https://user-images.githubusercontent.com/129947589/240261458-9d13d883-7322-46eb-9b51-2b1f057c25aa.png)